 You can help confirm this entry by contributing facts, media, and other evidence of notability and mutation.

-Gaia Online was launched on February 18th, 2003 by Studio XD employees Derek Liu (Also known on the site by his username: lanzer), Josh Gainsbrugh, Long Vo.
+Gaia Online was launched on February 18, 2003 as Go-Gaia.com by Studio XD employees Derek Liu (also known on the site by his username: lanzer), Josh Gainsbrugh (username: L0cke), Rosann Yip (username: Ling), and Long Vo (username: VO).
+It acquired its current name, Gaia Online, by June 29, 2004.
 In an interview on the Big Boards discussion forum site, Liu revealed that the site was initially an anime linklist before it developed into a community based around social gaming and discussion forums.

-On October 28th, 2009, the /r/gaiaonline subreddit was created.
-On January 6th, 2011, the site won the Mashable Best Website User Experience Award.
-As of October 2013, the @GaiaOnline Twitter feed has received more than 16,200 followers.
+By 2008, Gaia Online was named by Time Magazine as 39th on that year's list of 50 Best Websites.
+On October 28, 2009, the /r/gaiaonline subreddit was created.
+On January 6, 2011, the site won the Mashable Best Website User Experience Award.
+As of January 2017, the @GaiaOnline Twitter feed has received more than 16,900 followers.

-Members of the site's community are known as Gaians and each is represented on the site by a avatar that can be customized with different skin tones, facial characteristics, hair style, gender, race and clothing.
-Players can interact with their avatars in Gaia Towns, some of which have been created for paid sponsors.
-The site contains a variety of different sub forums, including boards for general discussion, news, lifestyle, role-playing, entertainment, games and art.
+Members of the site's community are known as Gaians and each is represented on the site by an avatar that can be customized with different skin tones, facial characteristics, hair style, gender, race and clothing.
+Through their avatars, members can interact with each others in Gaia Towns, Rally, and other Flash spaces, some of which have been created for paid sponsors.
+The site contains a variety of different subforums, including boards for general discussion, news, lifestyle, role-playing, entertainment, games and art.
 Users receive "Gaia Gold" that can be used to purchase items on the site by posting and replying on the message boards, browsing the site and playing games.
-"Gaia Cash" is a virtual currency introduced in 2007 that can be purchased with real money.
+"Gaia Cash" is a virtual currency introduced in 2007 that can be purchased for $0.01 each.
 Users can buy items with both gold and cash at virtual shops on the site and can trade among each other in a virtual marketplace.
 Gaia Online holds site-wide annual events for users to play special games and receive unique items.